nyar-vm/valkyrie-language/docs/en/definition/typing.md

 ## Declarations

-Every define keyword in the Valkyrie language is syntactic sugar for `Record`.
+Every define keyword in the Valkyrie language is syntactic sugar for `TypeRecord`.

 These declarative keywords are mainly for some engineering constraints.